salemaines/Liver_Disease_Prediction/README.md

 ## Installation and Setup

 To get started with this project, you need to have R and the necessary R packages installed.

+Also, for example, regarding dataset location in the computer, might need to be changed.

 1. Clone the repository: